 IMS Highlighted Publications

-We would like to congratulate the authors below for having their paper highlighted for the month of August 2021 by their Research Programme Leads:
+We would like to congratulate the authors below for having their paper highlighted by their Research Programme Leads:

 - Infection & Immunity